WONGDOODY & BLACK EQUITY

 We know there are talented Black professionals in our field who face barriers that others with similar experience do not.
 And, with input from Black employees and a strategic advisor, we have updated our Diversity, Equity & Inclusion (DEI) plan to increase Black recruitment, retention, and career advancement for equitable treatment.
 We have created similar plans for gender equity in the past, and recognize the urgency of addressing Black employees at this time.

 By 2022, our goal is to become known for attracting, nurturing and promoting Black talent.
 The updated WONGDOODY DEI plan will focus on this commitment and will include, but is not limited to:

-- Company-wide unconscious bias training by end of Q3 2020.
+- Company-wide anti-racism and implicit bias training by the end of 2020.